-The setback for determining the required clear area for sight distance (similar to that shown in Figure 3 - 11) should be at least 10 feet more than the vehicle offset.
+The setback for determining the required clear area for sight distance should be at least 10 feet more than the vehicle offset.
 Care should be exercised to ensure signal supports and other structures at the crossing do not block the view of drivers preparing to cross the tracks.